 Adoptive parents often ask why adoption costs so much.
 Adoption is an expensive process because it involves professionals; operational expenses; a legal process; state regulations on best practices; birth parent expenses, legal fees and counseling; and adoptive parent training, inspections and counseling.
-A private non-profit adoption program is not operated like a for profit agency or social service agency funded largely by government grants.
 Revenue from adoptive parents covers the cost of expenses and the services provided, including:

 - A team of Professionals – An adoption agency coordinates services with multiple attorneys; provides counselors for birth parents; provides workers to complete home studies, train, support and provide post placement services for adoptive parents; and business professionals required to maintain the agency’s infrastructure.

 - Operational Expenses – Adoption agencies have many of the operational expenses that any organization has such as rent, utilities, telephone service, parking, travel, equipment maintenance, office supplies, postage, insurance, accounting and marketing.

 - Legal Process – Adoption is a legal process.
 Every case involves multiple conversations between the birth parents and their attorney in addition to filing documents and attending hearings.
 Each person in the adoption triad must have legal representation.